-3418/3418P Animals in Schools Animals on school property are Storage and administration of medication at school under the supervision of a nurse, staff member or parent/guardian.
-Guidelines for prescriptions of marijuana to students and its prohibition for administration/use at school.
-Animals on school property are discouraged and must have direct relevance to the objectives of the instructional program.
-Guidelines and restrictions for introduction of animals at school.
-3421/3421P Child Abuse, Neglect and Exploitation Professional school personnel must meet their legal obligation under RCW 26.44.030 to report to Child Protective Services (CPS) or the proper law enforcement agency within forty-eight (48) hours when they have reasonable cause to believe that a child has suffered abuse or neglect.
-Definitions of child abuse, neglect and exploitation and staff responsibilities for reporting every instance of suspected child abuse, neglect or exploitation.
-3530/3530P Student Fundraising Activities The solicitation of funds from students, staff and citizens must be limited since students are a captive audience and since solicitation can disrupt the program of the schools.
-Guidelines and expectations to follow for student fundraising activities.
+3319/3319P Students vith student should be avoided; however, on occasion it may be necessary to use physical restraint or to isolate a student to preserve the safety of students and staff.
+3332/3332P Teacher Responsibili and Rights ties General provisions and procedures for teachers' rights and responsibilities for student behavior expectations. • Defining student be expectations and teacher's responsibilities and author maintain classroom order.
+3416/3416P 3418/3418P Animals in Schools Animals on school property are discouraged and must have direct relevance to the objectives of the instructional program. • Guidelines and restrictions for introduction of animals at school.
+3421/3421P Child Abuse and Neglect Professional school personnel must meet their legal obligation under RCW 26.44.030 to report to Child Protective Services (CPS) or the proper law enforcement agency within fortyeight (48) hours when they have reasonable cause to believe that a child has suffered abuse or neglect. • Definitions of child abuse, neglect and exploitation and staff responsibilities for reporting every instance of suspected child abuse, neglect and exploitation.
+3245/3245P 3246P Personal Electronic Devices The district provides students with the technology they need during the school day to access digital and online learning experiences.
+However, students may use personal electronic devices (PEDs), such as cell phones, tablets, and other mobile devices while on school property or while attending school-sponsored or school-related activities subject to procedures established by the superintendent. • Guidelines and expectations for students for proper use of PEDs on district property, and disciplinary actions for violations of district policy.
+3300/3300P Student Discipline Rules of student conduct, designed to provide students with a safe, healthy, and educationally sound environment. • Guidelines for staff authority regarding student discipline and behaviorial expectations.
+3530/3530P Student Fundraising Activities The solicitation of funds from students, staff and citizens must be limited since students are a captive audience and since solicitation can disrupt the program of the schools. • Guidelines and expectations to follow for student fundraising activities.
 3600P Student Records The district shall maintain those student records necessary for the educational guidance and/or welfare of students, for orderly and efficient operation of schools and as required by law.
-All information related to individual students shall be treated in a confidential and professional manner.
-Guidelines for accessibility, maintenance, and FERPA rights pertaining to student records.
-3610P Child Custody Written guidelines pertaining to rights of non-custodial parents should be readily accessible to direct staff if a non-custodial parent appears without prior notice to meet with the teacher of his/her child, to visit with his/her child, or to remove his/her child from the school premises.
-Defining rights of non-custodial parents to have access to the classroom, school-sponsored activities, and teaching materials.
-Guidelines for visits and/or releasing student to non-custodial parent.
+All information related to individual students shall professional manner.